Florian-Wilhelm/Raspberry-Pi/Project11/Readme.md

 ## Description

-Creating an IoT device providing thermal data and images, and realizing a very basic IR camera thru an attached display.
+Creating an IoT device providing thermal data and images (using MLX90642 32x24 InfraRed (IR) array), and realizing a very basic IR camera thru an attached display.
 One obvious UseCase is to make this device a burglar detection for e.g. a bicycle store room.

 ## Branches of development